Otoboke Beaver: Musical style and influences

 According to its members, the band plays a "fast-paced and aggressive style of punk-rock", with "frequent changes in rhythm and tempo", accompanied by "gang vocals".
-Their songs feature love and relationships as regular themes, some based on singer Accorinrin's own experiences, and often reflecting themes of female oppression in modern society.
-This was not something Accorinrin was necessarily conscious of at first but she has embraced these feminist ideals after travelling abroad.
+Their songs feature love and relationships as regular themes, some based on singer Accorinrin's own experiences, and often critique the social roles required of women in modern Japanese society.
+This was not something Accorinrin was necessarily conscious of at first but she has embraced these feminist ideals after traveling abroad.

 They have said they are inspired by a particular style of traditional Japanese comedy, Manzai.
 Its speed, tempo, and rhythm of delivery are an influence on their musical style.
 Accorinrin specifies Japanese comedian Ken Shimura and theatre comedy group Yoshimoto Shinkigeki as personal influences.

-Each member draws inspiration from their own differing musical tastes: Yoyoyoshie likes Japanese rock, Hiro-chan likes hardcore punk, and Accorinrin and Kahokiss like Japanese pop music.
+Each member draws inspiration from her own differing musical tastes: Yoyoyoshie likes Japanese rock, Hirochan likes hardcore punk, and Accorinrin and Kahokiss like Japanese pop music.
 They said that they are “influenced by western Riot Grrrl attitudes and the sounds of punk and angular post-rock”.
 The band mentioned further influences from groups such as Yapoos, Hikasyu, P-MODEL, Momoe Yamaguchi, and Afrirampo.

 Critical response

 Otoboke Beaver's music has garnered them praise from the likes of Pitchfork ("even if their music is not explicitly feminist, there is power in hearing a group of four Asian women say exactly what they want"), and also from NPR, The Fader, Stereogum, i-D, and Fujirock Express.

 In 2017, they were nominated for Best Live Act at the AIM Independent Music Awards.
 They have been featured on BBC6 radio.
 Dave Grohl of Foo Fighters described Otoboke Beaver by saying, "It’ll blow your mind, dude.
 It’s the most fucking intense shit you’ve ever seen."
 Upon the release of their album Super Champon in 2022, Anthony Fantano of The Needle Drop remarked "with two really fantastic albums under their belt at this point, is Otoboke Beaver not one of the best modern Punk bands that Japan has to offer right now?"
+Guitarist Yoyoyoshie has received praise for her playing style from several notable international musicians including Jack White and Eddie Vedder.